nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

   :width: 500

-The response is FHIR `CapabilityStatement`_ resource, which describes the available FHIR resources, operations and functionalities on this FHIR server.
+The response is FHIR `CapabilityStatement`_ resource, which describes the available FHIR resources, operations, and functionalities on this FHIR server.

-Check the resource body to see what FHIR resources and interactions are supported by current FHIR layer.
+Check the resource body to see what FHIR resources and interactions are supported by the current FHIR layer.

 Read FHIR resources
 -------------------

 This part will show how to read FHIR `Patient`_ and `Observation`_ resources.
-GameBus token, player id and activity id will be required to send HTTP requests, check :ref:`GameBus section <tutorial3_gamebus:Get activity id>` to get them.
+GameBus token, player id, and activity id will be required to send HTTP requests, check :ref:`GameBus section <tutorial3_gamebus:Get activity id>` to get them.